jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 The problem is this "Jesus guy" and everything he said in the Gospels.
 One can found a conservatives society on "Christianity"; even a revanchist society.
-Falangist Spain and nineteenth century Ireland were deeply conservative, and many aspects of society were practically run by the Catholic Church.
+Falangist Spain and nineteenth century Ireland were deeply conservative, where many aspects of social order were delegated wholely to the Catholic Church.
 However, if you don't specify a denomination, you are left with just Jesus and the Gospels as the unifying force.

-I hate to break this to you: Jesus' message isn't particularly conservative.
+The core problem is this: Jesus' message isn't particularly conservative.
 There's a reason the "red-letter" Christians tend to be of the more liberal ilk; because so much of what Jesus himself is deeply un-conservative.

 Which probably explains why, when you look at them deeply, many of these conservatives aren't actually... terribly Christian.
+They love religion as a concept - in particular, the social uniformity and order they imagine that it brings.
+But don't seem terribly engaged in the religious teachings themselves.
+Indeed, a small but outspoken minority of these particular movement concervatives not just unreigious, but eagerly espouse philosophies known to be explicitly atheistic.
+Particularly the handful of very wealth people that bankroll the think tanks funding this entire intellectual movement.
-A small but outspoken minority are atheistic - in fact, the wealthy people bankrolling this are frequently not just unreligious, but espouse philosophies known to be explicitly atheistic.
-But others seem quite evidently "religious and not spiritual."
-So with one hand, they boost the standing of religion in society; and on the other, they rail against antipoverty charities and advocates to refugee resettlement, in spite of the fact so many of them are explicitly Christian.
+So with one hand, such backers wish to boost the standing of religion in society; and with the other, they fight strenuously against antipoverty charities and advocates to refugee resettlement, even those charities that are explicitly Christian in nature.
+Which makes one wonder if a "Christian society" without Christ is really what they want.